catalyst-fp7/documents/interoperability/interoperability.md

 The consortium agreed that using IBIS (Issue-Based Information System) as a common baseline would help foster building initial tooling.
 While it has significant limitations, IBIS is a good choice because:

- 1. It's widely used by collective intelligence software
+1. It's widely used by existing collective intelligence software
 2. Many systems not using IBIS could transform at least a subset of their data into meaningful IBIS.

 ## Re-usable analytics